Anacondas: The Hunt for the Blood Orchid (Nerida Tyson-Chew) - print version

 Varèse Sarabande

-• Availability:
+Availability:

 Regular U.S. release.

-Anacondas: The Hunt for the Blood Orchid: (Nerida Tyson-Chew) It's fitting that the blood orchids of jungles of Borneo only bloom once every seven years; perhaps this means that we'll get another Anaconda movie once every seven years as well.
-The original 1997 film in the series was actually quite reasonable, with a decent cast and one vicious giant snake posing itself as the ultimate villain of the jungle.
-For the 2004 sequel, a hokey line of coincidental events causes the need for a large group of city-dwellers to go to the lair of the giant snakes once again.
-If you want to have any fun with the film whatsoever, you have to dismiss the dozens of completely illogical aspects to the film's premise, and simply accept that these people really are motivated, although underequipped to go search for another blood orchid sample and face the treacherous snakes.
-And this time, of course, there are lots and lots of these foul creatures, so the film can pace itself nicely by having one of its large cast eaten at regular intervals.
-Composer Randy Edelman provided a decent score for Anaconda, but with the nearly complete change-over of cast and crew for Anacondas: The Hunt for the Blood Orchid, Dwight Little (whose mostly television background has obvious impacts on the film's camera movements) hired relatively unknown Australian composer Nerida Tyson-Chew for the scoring duties for the sequel.
-Involved mostly with Australian television projects since the early 1990's, Tyson-Chew received considerable acclaim and awards recognition for Richard Franklin's Hotel Sorrento, and has been involved as a music editor, orchestrator, producer, conductor, or composer in a wide range of genres, from Ferngully 2 to Alien 3.
+Anacondas: The Hunt for the Blood Orchid: (Nerida Tyson-Chew) It's fitting that the blood orchids of the jungles of Borneo only bloom once every seven years.
+Perhaps this means that audiences will get another Anaconda movie once every seven years as well.
+The original 1997 film in the series was actually quite reasonable entertainment, featuring a decent cast and one vicious, giant snake posing itself as the ultimate villain of the jungle.
+For the 2004 sequel, a ridiculous line of coincidental events causes the need for a large group of city-dwellers to go to the lair of the giant snakes once again.
+If you want to have any fun with the film whatsoever, you have to dismiss the dozens of completely illogical aspects to the film's premise and simply accept that these people really are motivated (though underequipped) to go searching for another blood orchid sample and face the treacherous snakes.
+And this time, of course, there are plenty of these foul creatures, so the film can pace itself nicely by having one of its cast members eaten at regular intervals.
+Composer Randy Edelman provided an adequately engaging score for Anaconda, but with the nearly complete switch of cast and crew for Anacondas: The Hunt for the Blood Orchid, director Dwight Little (whose mostly television background has obvious impacts on the film's camera movements) hired relatively unknown Australian composer Nerida Tyson-Chew for the scoring duties on the sequel.
+Involved mostly with Australian television projects since the early 1990's, Tyson-Chew had received considerable acclaim and awards recognition for Richard Franklin's Hotel Sorrento and had already been involved as a music editor, orchestrator, producer, conductor, or composer in a wide range of genres, from Ferngully 2 to Alien 3.
+Tyson-Chew's best known work for American audiences had been her contribution to "Batman: The Animated Series" on television, and Anacondas: The Hunt for the Blood Orchid represented her first solo assignment for a major motion picture.
+Her credentials hail from USC in Los Angeles (having studied under the likes of Jerry Goldsmith, Henry Mancini, and Bruce Broughton), and her reputation had been built upon her experimentation with unorthodox methods of combining orchestration, choir, lyrics, and solos into her own style of writing.

-Tyson-Chew's best known work for American audiences is likely for Batman: The Animated Series on television, and Anacondas: The Hunt for the Blood Orchid is her first major solo assignment for a front-line motion picture.
-Her credentials hail from USC in Los Angeles (having studied under the likes of Jerry Goldsmith, Henry Mancini, and Bruce Broughton), and she is known for her experimentation with unorthodox methods of combining orchestration, choir, lyrics, and solos into her personal style of scoring.
-Tyson-Chew's ability to stir up a new sound for a tired, cliche-driven genre of film is remarkable.
+Tyson-Chew's ability to stir up an impressively fresh sound for Anacondas: The Hunt for the Blood Orchid in an otherwise tired, cliche-driven genre of film is remarkable.
+She manages to create a ruckus in a fashion remarkably similar to what Brian Tyler accomplished in several scores during the same decade, but with arguably more unique results.
 After you've heard six or seven low-grade horror scores involving giant monsters, you realize that there are only a certain number of ways in which you can create an appropriate musical atmosphere for that situation.
-How Tyson-Chew handles it is by creating a score centered largely around the ethnic elements of Borneo, with nohkran and shakuhachi flutes fluttering in the higher ranges while diverse arrays of percussion --both in drums and in non-traditional metallic elements-- constantly rumble in the lower ranges.
-A full orchestral ensemble performs with considerable power in Anacondas: The Hunt for the Blood Orchid, distinguishing the score by it sheer presence of depth in the moments of anticipation as well as, of course, the magnitude of force that the ensemble can create during pounding and strikingly rhythmic action sequences.
-Also of interest is how Tyson-Chew has layered the score, with the overwhelming Asian drums resonating deeply in the background while the woodwinds dance wildly in the mid-ranges, and the chopping strings and crystal-clear brass occupy the forefront.
-Other spine-tingling percussion meanders through those three levels, and the resulting wall of horrifying sound is strangly enticing even during its most brutal moments.
+How Tyson-Chew handles this challenge is by creating a score largely centered around the ethnic elements of Borneo, with nohkran and shakuhachi flutes fluttering in the higher ranges while diverse arrays of percussion, both in drums and in non-traditional metallic elements, constantly rumble and clang in the lower ranges.
+The ambient flute work will be familiar to John Williams' two Jurassic Park scores in many cues.
+A full orchestral ensemble performs with considerable power in Anacondas: The Hunt for the Blood Orchid, distinguishing the score by it sheer presence of depth in the moments of anticipation as well as, of course, the magnitude of force that it can create during pounding and strikingly rhythmic action sequences.
+Also of interest is how Tyson-Chew has layered the score, with the overwhelming Asian drums resonating deeply in the background while the woodwinds dance wildly in the mid-ranges and the chopping strings and crystal-clear brass occupy the forefront.
+Other spine-tingling percussion meanders through those three levels, and the resulting wall of horrifying sound is strangely enticing even during its most brutal moments.
+Her application of sampled effects to the mix is surprisingly well handled, adding to the atmosphere of dread without allowing any of the individual samples to distract from the whole.
+Many of these are sound effects that you would classify in the "creepy" category, the kind of sounds that an amusement park would reach for to supplement their horror-related attractions.
+In this case, the samples chosen are related in some way to a jungle environment, sometimes reminiscent of Predator.
+The use of these noises, as well as deep percussion, to emulate the growl of a large animal (presumably the sounds of the snakes in preparation for a nice meal), creates a remarkably fresh soundscape.

 Total Time: 61:05